Rushmello369/fpga-feed-handler/README.md

-# cutthrough-feed-parser
+# fpga-feed-handler

-This is a cut-through feed parser based on systemVerilog.
+This is a cut-through feed parser and limit order book based on systemVerilog.

 ## Technical Approach
 * RTL design: SystemVerilog